Twenty Questions (and Answers) About Cybis

 Can a very hot or very cold environment damage my Cybis?

-A consistently hot or cold room will not cause damage but a sudden and significant change in temperature (“thermal shock”) can indeed do so.
+A consistently hot or cold room will not cause damage but a sudden and significant change in temperature (thermal shock) can indeed do so.
 This is true of any ceramic and of many other materials as well.
 Extreme temperature changes, such as bringing an item that was stored or shipped in very cold conditions directly into a hot room (or vice versa) can cause ceramics to crack, and can cause or exacerbate ‘crazing’ on the surface of glazed pieces.

 That said, also keep in mind that some decorative elements were only glued, rather than fired, in place; examples are the swords held by King Arthur and Sir Henry.
 The glue that was originally applied decades ago has inevitably dried somewhat over time, and if the piece is stored in a hot attic or cold garage the ongoing extreme ambient temperature will accelerate the glue’s deterioration and diminish its holding power.
 So although consistent high or low temperatures won’t damage the porcelain itself, it can definitely affect any glue that may have been used on the piece.
-The good news is that there aren’t that many pieces with glued-on elements.

 I have a Cybis that is mounted on a wood base and the base is damaged.
 Can I remove or replace the base, and how much will it reduce the value if I do?